Sifchain/sifnode/docs/peggy/docs/Scenarios/doublePegging.md

 1. When a relayer (which is listening to events on sifchain) sees the signed event coming from a witness, it will check the signature.
-After seeing at least `m` of `n` valid signatures (@TODO@ how are `m` and `n` set?) for the same prophecyID, but signed with different keys, it will call a `submitProphecyClaimAggregatedSigs()` @TODO@ parameters function on target chain's [CosmosBridge][SmartContracts#CosmosBridge] smart contract. @TODO@ What happens if the signature is invalid, or if a long time passes?
+After seeing at least `m` of `n` valid signatures (@TODO@ how are `m` and `n` set?) for the same prophecyID, but signed with different keys, it will call a `submitProphecyClaimAggregatedSigs()` @TODO@ parameters function on target chain's [CosmosBridge](contracts#CosmosBridge) smart contract. @TODO@ What happens if the signature is invalid, or if a long time passes?
 Where are they stored in the meantime and for how long?
 1. Next, the relayer will increment the sequence number of sifnode side. (@TODO@ How?
 Potential bottleneck?)
-1. The `CosmosBridge` smart contract will [verify that the signatures are valid](SmartContracts#verifySignature).
+1. The `CosmosBridge` smart contract will verify that the signatures are valid.
     - If not all signatures are valid, it will ignore it
     - If the signature is valid, it will mint the bridge token representing the asset. (@TODO@ more details needed - we're potentially doing it the first time etc.)
     - The value of `cosmosDenom` in the token will be set to `denomHash` from originating chain